-The council meets the rates affordability benchmark if-
+The Council meets the rates affordability benchmark if:

-- Its actual rates revenue equals or is less than each quantified limit on rates; and - Its actual rates increases equal or are less than each quantified limit on rates increases
+- its actual rates income equals or is less than each quantified limit on rates; and - its actual rates increases equal or are less than each quantified limit on rates increases.

-Rates (revenue) affordability
+Rates (income) affordability

-The following graph compares the council's actual rates increases with a quantified dollar limit on rates increases included in the financial strategy included in the council's LTP.
+The following graph compares the Council's actual rates increases with a quantified dollar limit on rates increases included in the financial strategy included in the Council's long-term plan.
 The quantified limit for 2015/16 is \$301,552,000.

-NOTE: the qualified limit was set at \$301,552,000 for the first 3 years of the 2015-25 LTP on the basis that this would equate to an average annual rates increase of 4.9% (after growth) over this 3-year period.
+Note: the quantified limit was set at \$301,552,000 for the first 3 years of the LTP on the basis that this would equate to an average annual rates increase of 4.9% (after growth) over this 3-year period.